syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* `EUROCONVERT` does not apply a number format.
+* The function `EUROCONVERT` does not apply a number format.

-* `EUROCONVERT` cannot be used in array formulas.
+* The function `EUROCONVERT` cannot be used in array formulas.

-* To use the `EUROCONVERT` function, first activate the Euro Currency Tools Add-in.
+* To use the function `EUROCONVERT` , the Euro Currency Tools Add-in need to be activated.